 The money-laundering act was introduced in order to prevent financial and other activities being exploited for money-laundering and the financing of terrorism.

 Money-laundering and the financing of terrorism concern crimes that represent a serious threat to the social economy and the financial system on which our security and democracy depend.

 The SIA is represented in the Coordinating function for actions against money-laundering and the financing of terrorism.
 Among other things, this coordinating function has the task of identifying, charting and analysing the risks and methods involved in money-laundering and the financing of terrorism in Sweden, and compiling national risk assessments for money-laundering and the financing of terrorism.
 The function is also required to provide information to operators and to function as a forum for information-sharing and the transfer of knowledge for those authorities that carry out supervisory activities in accordance with money-laundering legislation.
-The coordinating body has published a pamphlet in 2017 about the duty of reporting, which is aimed at all operators, including auditors.
-The pamphlet can be downloaded here.
+The coordinating body has published a pamphlet in 2019.